orientechnologies/orientdb-docs/source/Configuration.md

 ##### sbtree.maxEmbeddedValueSize

-Maximum size of value which can be put in SBTree without creation link to standalone page in bytes (40960 by default).
+Maximum size of value which can be put in an SBTree without creation link to a standalone page in bytes (40960 by default).

 ```
 Setting name...: sbtree.maxEmbeddedValueSize